fourstix/Elfos-video/README.md

   * **clear.asm** - Command to clear the display.
 Use the batch file Make_clear.bat to assemble clear command.
   * **capture.asm** - Command to capture the display image into a file.
 Use the batch file Capture.bat to assemble the capture command.
   * **draw.asm** - Command to draw an image on the display.
 Use the Make_Draw.bat batch file to assemble the draw command.
-  * **echo.asm** - Command to echo text from the Elf/OS to the display.
-Use the Make_Echo.bat batch file to assemble the echo command.
+  * **mirror.asm** - Command to mirror text from the Elf/OS to the display.
+Use the mirror.bat batch file to assemble the mirror command.
   * **write.asm** - Command to write text to the display.
 Use the Make_Write.bat batch file to assemble the write command.
   * **HappyCat.asm** - Draw a 32x64 bit image of a cat to the display.
 Use the HappyCat.bat batch file to assemble the HappyCat demo.
   * **HappyDog.asm** - Draw a 64x64 bit image of a dog to the display.
 Use the HappyDog.bat batch file to assemble the HappyDog demo.